The 15 Undeniable Skills of a Rockstar Administrative Assistant

 Well, the business world is not immune – far from it.
 Anyone who’s ever managed a project knows that challenges are inevitable.

 Same goes for the Admin role.
 At some point, things will go sideways.
-Servers crash, phone systems go down, vendors flake, flights get cancelled, people quit.
+Servers crash, phone systems go down, vendors flake, flights get canceled, people quit.

 This isn’t just about being resourceful.
 It’s about being strong enough to stand up to any situation.
 A rockstar Admin doesn’t crumble under pressure.
 The best ones persevere, rise to the occasion, and get the job done.
 That’s true grit.